buka-pitch/simple_shell/README.md

 ## used compiler gcc

-this project doesnt contain all the shell features for now conatins all commands in /bin/ like ! ls, cd, pwd, bash, rm, mv ...
+this project supports  all commands like !
+- ls
+- cd
+- pwd
+- bash
+- rm
+- mv ...

 ```